apolloraines/LoreTokens/technical_releases/Loretoken_Emergent_Property_Technical_Paper.md

 ## References

-*To be populated with formal citations upon publication*
+*To be populated with formal citations later*

 ---